 RI testing requires a frequency scan at a certain fixed level of field strength (specified by the standard).
 For the immunity requirements, apply the 80 – 6000 MHz frequency range based on the [14].The 'scan' will comprise a series of 'steps' in frequency.
 Each step is specified as a percentage of current frequency value.
 This percentage is variable from 0.2% to 5%.
 At each step, the frequency is held, the level adjusted to the required field strength (V/m) as measured by a field sensor, a prescribed modulation mode is initiated and then the conditions held for a 'dwell' time.
 The EUT should be monitored to detect faulty operation during the test.
 Typical values for field strength are 3 V/m for domestic and 10 V/m for industrial products.

-For the immunity requirements, apply the 80 – 6000 MHz frequency range based on the [14].

-For the voltage dips and interruptions requirement, the voltage dips definition from the Harmonized Standard in [14] is to be used.
+11.4.1 Measurement set-up for testing radiated immunity

+The original test setup for RI testing considered the BS connected to a terminating load.
+When performing EMC RI tests of an OTA AAS BS, due to lack of the antenna connectors a higher power level may, for certain test scenarios, enter the RX of the EUT, while for a hybrid AAS BS the antenna connectors would be terminated during test preventing this to happen.
+This may lead to the receiver of the OTA AAS BS being inoperable (in case the RF blocking requirements are not met).
+To avoid the OTA AAS BS receiver being inoperable during the EMC RI test, protection mechanisms need to be employed for BS RX during the RI testing.

+A high level example of EMC RI test setup for an OTA AAS BS is illustrated in figure 11.4.1-1.
+The Equipment Under Test (EUT) is placed in an anechoic chamber on top of a turn table.
+A range antenna or probe antenna generates the interfering RF electromagnetic field.